January 14, 2020

 See Cuisinart French Classic Cookware at Wal-Mart

-French Classic has a different aesthetic than MC Pro, as well, with swoopier handles and French skillets instead of regular frying pans.
-French skillets are a bit taller with slightly straighter sides than a regular skillet; think of them as a cross between a skillet and a sauté pan.
+French Classic has a different aesthetic than Multiclad Pro, with swoopier handles and French skillets instead of regular frying pans: French skillets are a bit taller with slightly straighter sides than a regular skillet; think of them as a cross between a skillet and a sauté pan.

-If you prefer the design to Multiclad Pro, or want cookware that's not made in China, Cuisinart French Classic offers identical performance in a slightly different package.
+If you prefer the design to Multiclad Pro, or want cookware that's not made in China, Cuisinart French Classic offers identical performance.

 The sets include: